 The legislative functions of a municipality under the mayor-council form of government are vested in the council by statute in Sections 11-43-2 and 11-43-40, Code of Alabama 1975.
 It has been ruled that the legislative authority vested in the council can only be exercised by the council as an organized body, and the members of the council acting individually can do nothing.
-Thus a petition carried to each member of the council individually and signed by each councilmember amounts to nothing.
+Therefore, a petition carried to each member of the council individually and signed by each councilmember amounts to nothing.
 Mobile v.
 Kiernan, 170 Ala.
 449, 54 So.
 102 (Ala.
 1910).
 A city council cannot conduct business by correspondence between council meetings.
 City Council of Prichard v.
 Cooper, 358 So.2d 440 (Ala.
 1978).
 If the council does not have a quorum present it cannot legally transact business.
 Informal agreements of the mayor and council which are not entered on the minutes are not legal or binding on the municipality.

 A councilmember not present at a council meeting may not cast a vote for or against a measure being considered by the council over the telephone.
 Penton v.
 Brown Crummer Inv.
 Co., 222 Ala.
 155, 131 So.
 14 (Ala.
 1930).
 However, Section 36-25A-5.1 of the Code allows councils comprised of members from two or more counties to participate in meetings electronically, provided the equipment being used allows all persons participating in the meeting to hear each other at the same time.
+Additionally, Section 36-25A-5.2 allows councilmembers to participate in meetings electronically; however, certain requirements must be met first.
+Please refer to the article in the League's Selected Readings for the Municipal Official titled "The Open Meeting Act" for a more complete discussion of the requirements of Section 36-25A-5.2.

 Participation by electronic means, though, cannot be counted toward the establishment of a quorum.
 You must have a quorum of the members participating in any given meeting physically present to conduct any business or deliberation.
-Additionally, only those members who are physically present may participate in an executive session of the governmental body.
+However, when conducting a council meeting pursuant to Section 36-25A-5.1, participation by electronic means shall constitute presence for all purposes; provided, that at least three members, or a majority of a quorum of members, whichever is less, are physically present at the physical meeting location.
+Importantly, only those members who are physically present may participate in an executive session of the governmental body.
 Also, members cannot participate by electronic means in any a hearing which could result in loss of licensure or professional censure.